suneric98/Crescendo/README.md

 + Eric: improve regression model for num of days

+### 3/11 Meeting

+Agenda

++ Everyone update README
++ No presentation Saturday!
++ What has everyone done: Clustering, LR for trend, regression for day prediction
++ Work TODO
+  + Finish clustering and stuff soon
+  + Improve ML predictions

 ### TODO:

 + for line viz add smoothing for jumps in time